aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 ### Cloud Functions

 You can access those either through `firebase -> functions` or through `google cloud -> cloud functions`.
 Their main purpose is to perform periodical updates of the data.
 Their definitions exist in `cloud-functions/index.ts`, in the root folder of the api package.
-The package used to create the functions is `firebase-functions`
+The package used to create the functions is `firebase-functions`.
+New typeorm entities must be listed on `cloud-functions/index.ts`.
+When creating new file or folders that don't need to be sent to firebase, add them to the `"ignore"` field in `firebase.json`.

 #### pingService